-The best computing deals 2017
+The best computing deals - April 2017

 Shorn of its initial bugs, Microsoft's first laptop is a lustworthy machine with premium appeal.
 It is painfully expensive and struggles with gaming, but plentiful processing power and a pixel-packed touchscreen make it a Windows 10 wizard.

-Buy the Microsoft Surface Book here for £999 from Microsoft - saving £300
+Buy the Microsoft Surface Book here for £1299 from Amazon - saving £200

+A super-slim laptop that can change, Transformer-like, into a gaming PC beast, Why choose between style and stamina, and playing Skyrim with all the fancy effects?
+The Blade does both - as long as you invest in the Core.

 Tablets